arihan01/react-reel-project/README.md

   http://localhost:3000
   ```

-> Running master branch version of the project can be found [here](https://temp-wip.vercel.app/) .
+> Running master branch version of the project can be found [here](https://react-story-project-13ef9.web.app/) (for mobile screens only).